stawilabs/chat/REALTIME_FLOW.md

                     │
                     ▼
 ┌───────────────────────────────────────────────────────────┐
-│  UserDeliveryQueueHandler (Queue Subscriber)              │
+│  EventDeliveryQueueHandler (Queue Subscriber)              │
 │   - Queries device service for user's devices             │
 │   - For each device:                                      │
 │     - Checks if online (TODO: query gateway cache)        │